Gnxshxvr/TrustLens./README.md

 The graph_score is further utilized downstream for fraud detection, risk ranking, or alert prioritization, depending on the system's objective.

+In this project , we bring in the concept of Remote Graphical Neural Network (RGNN) - A minimal based neural networking dynamics.

 Posssible future version spinoffs:
 1. Blockchain to prevent fake flagging and unflagging by scammmers/potential scammers
 2. PAYMENT GATEWAY TO PREVENT ON SIGHT SCAMS TOO.